silentorb/marloth-story/books/fairytale/part2.md

-The courtroom, which was very dark and dreary due to a lack of lights and its windows being tinted, was packed with a great variety of official looking people, all of who were talking or yelling at one another.
+The courtroom, which was very dark and dreary due to a lack of lights and its windows being tinted, was packed with a great variety of official looking people, all of whom were talking or yelling at one another.
 Beyond all of the heads, and at the far side of the room, Adelle could just make out the throne upon which sat her father.
 He was shouting for everyone to be silent, but no one seemed to hear him, or